Melusine: Charming Water Fairy In European Legend About Taboo And Broken Promise

 Melusine And Raymond Love Story

-One day, Melusine wandered to the forest of Colombiers in Poitou, one of France's historic provinces, which in the Middle Ages was part of Aquitaine that passed to France in 1137 when the famous and powerful duchess Eleanor of Aquitaine married Louis VII of France.
+One day, Melusine wandered to the forest of Colombiers in Poitou, one of France's historical provinces, which in the Middle Ages was part of Aquitaine that passed to France in 1137 when the famous and powerful duchess Eleanor of Aquitaine married Louis VII of France.

 In the forest, Melusine met a young nobleman named Raymond; they fell in love and married.
 Like her mother, Melusine put certain limitations on her human husband who had to promise that he would never enter her rooms on Saturday (Sunday) because this particular day she must spend in complete seclusion.